ZachCodedThat/Zachs-Blog/README.md

 # The Run Down

 This is my personal blog platform complete with a customized Slate editor that is hooked to a Supabase DB and styled using the Chakra-UI component library.
+Fully SEO optimized using the Next-SEO package which handles both default and per page cases

 # Built using